table of contents

 Default values:

---userspace and --buffers-uid options
+--userspace and --buffer-ownership=user options

---userspace and --buffers-pid options
+--userspace and --buffer-ownership=process options

---kernel and --buffers-global options
+--kernel and --buffer-ownership=system options

 --read-timer=PERIODUS